WELCOME TO

 'Dragon

-Rider' has proven to be and continues to be a prepotent parent in our hybridizing,
+Rider' has proven to be and continues to be a prepotent parent in our

-especially for UF (unusual form) kids.
+hybridizing, especially for UF (unusual form) kids.
+Other hybridizers have shared

-regard.
+similar experiences with us in that regard.
 The introduction of GIDEON'S

 TRUMPET is an example of that parenting qualiy.